Skip to main content

 ));

-Collectors.teeing (Java 12+): Process a stream with two collectors simultaneously.
+Collectors.teeing (Java 12+): processes a stream with two collectors simultaneously and merges the results.

 record MinMax(double min, double max) {}